 - Pine Knot Marina - 439 Pine Knot Blvd., Big Bear Lake, CA 92315 (909) 866-7766.

 - Pleasure Point Marina - 603 Landlock Landing Big Bear Lake, CA 1-909-866-2455 (about one block from Golden Bear Cottages) Visit Website

-Big Bear Lake weather -OCT.
-27 at 08:00 a.m. - fishing weather forecastWeather details hour by hour Golden Bear Cottages in Big Bear Lake
+Big Bear Lake weather -MAY 2, 2015 08:00 a.m. - fishing weather forecastWeather details hour by hour Golden Bear Cottages in Big Bear Lake

 - "We take care of Golden Bear Cottages guests who come to fish with us.